|27 SEPTEMBER, FRIDAY

 09.00 – 13.00 PARALLEL SESSIONS IN URBAN (1A), HOUSING (1B), AND HERITAGE RE-USE (1C) TOPICS

-09.00 – 10.45 Session 1A.1 Urban development trends and planning responses in the large capitals of Central and Eastern Europe
+09.00 – 10.45 Session 1A.1 Urban development trends and planning responses in the large capitals of Central and Eastern Europe (Video of the full session)

 The large capital cities are the winners of the transition – their good economic performance can be proved clearly by comparative data.
 In this session, however, the development of these cities will be discussed from other angles.